 uses either openSSL or libgcrpyt as crypto backends, thus no own

 of the AES cipher or bignum but reusing proven and well tested

 This module would live in an appropriate third party directory.
 As a

 note: openSSL is availabe for Android, have a look at CSipSimple

 GNU ZRTP core requires some external support functions, for example

-data via RTP, get a mutex, get a timer, etc. Because these functions
+data via RTP, get a mutex, get a timer, etc. Because these

 dependent the zrtp_transport module implements these functions and

 An application may (and should) implement these callback methods.